 Have an Emergency?

-The Infirmary is equipped to manage most medical emergencies/urgencies.
+The Student Health Center is equipped to manage most medical emergencies/urgencies.
 If there is a life threatening emergency, call 911.
-Otherwise, come to the Infirmary and let our highly trained staff assess and treat you, or help decide if you need a higher level of care.
+Otherwise, call the Infirmary (802-485-2552) and let our highly trained staff assess and treat you, or help decide if you need a higher level of care.
 We work closely with Northfield Ambulance Service and CVMC Emergency Department to provide the best care possible to our patients.

 Complete and Submit Medical Forms

 Norwich University requires all new incoming undergraduate students to complete and submit the medical forms prior to arriving on campus.
 Failure to complete these form may affect your ability to attend Norwich.
-In order to submit the medical forms, you will need to have activated your Norwich ID and password, download and complete the PDF document and submit the form to the Norwich University Health Services office by June 1, 2018.
+Download and complete the PDF document and mail the form to the Norwich University Health Services office by June:

 Copies of personal medical or immunization records are not acceptable substitutes for the required medical forms.